RebeccaWells3/azure-network-protocols/README.md

 2. Create two virtual machines under the resource group
 </p>
 <p>
- -Give the virtual machine 1 (VM1) a Windows 10 (21H2) OS and virtual machine 2 (VM2) an Ubuntu Server 20.04 OS
+ -Give virtual machine 1 (VM1) a Windows 10 (21H2) OS and virtual machine 2 (VM2) an Ubuntu Server 20.04 OS
 </p>
 <p>
  -Make the region of both virtual machines the same as our resource group's